Existence and examples of quantum isometry group for a class of compact metric spaces: Introduction

 \section{Introduction}

 It is a very natural and interesting question to study quantum symmetries of classical spaces, particularly metric spaces.
-In fact, motivated by some suggestions of Alain Connes, S. Wang defined (and proved existence) of quantum group analogues of the classical symmetry or automorphism groups of various types of finite structures such as finite sets and finite dimensional matrix algebras (see \cite{wang1}, \cite{wang2}), and then these quantum groups were investigated in depth by a number of mathematicians including Wang, Banica, Bichon and others (see, for example, \cite{ban1}, \cite{ban2}, \cite{bichon} and the references therein).
-However, it is important to extend these ideas and construction to the `continuous' or `geometric' set-up.
-In a series of articles initiated by us in \cite{goswami} and then followed up in \cite{jyotish}, \cite{qorient}, \cite{qdisc} and other articles, we have formulated and studied quantum group analogues of the group of isometries (or orientation preserving isometries) of Riemannian manifolds, including in fact noncommutative geometric set-up in the sense of \cite{connes} as well.
-It remains to see whether such construction can be done in a metric space set-up, without assuming any finer geometric (e.g. Riemannian or spin) structures.
-This aim is partially achieved in the present article, generalizing Banica's formulation of quantum isometry groups of finite metric spaces.
-Indeed, in \cite{qdisc}, we have proposed a natural definition of `isometric' action of a (compact) quantum group on an arbitrary compact metric space (extending Banica's definition which was given only for finite metric spaces), and showed in some explicit examples the existence of a universal object in the category of all such compact quantum groups acting isometrically on the given metric space.
-There is also an attempt in \cite{sabbe} to give such a formulation for even more general framework of compact quantum metric spaces a la Rieffel.
-However, the formulation of \cite{sabbe} does not seem to be very convenient for computations as it involves inequaliies rather than euqlities in the definition of `isometric action'.
+In fact, motivated by some suggestions of Alain Connes, S. Wang defined (and proved existence) of compact quantum group analogues of the classical symmetry or automorphism groups of various types of finite structures such as finite sets and finite dimensional matrix algebras (see \cite{wang1}, \cite{wang2}), and then these quantum groups were investigated in depth by a number of mathematicians including Wang, Banica, Bichon and others (see, for example, \cite{ban1}, \cite{bichon} and the references therein).
+We should also mention \cite{manin_book} for an algebraic pre-cursor of Wang's universal compact quantum groups.
+One may expect that in general, there will be many more quantum symmetries of a given classical space than its classical group symmetries.
+Indeed, this is the case for a finite set of size $n$ with $n \geq 4$, which has an infinite dimensional compact quantum group (`quantum permutation group' $\cls_n^+$ a la Wang) of symmetries.